 Murud Janjira!
 Something which I have always heard from my sisters.
-During their school picnics, this was one among the favorite spots and I still remember how they used to feel me jealous with the exaggerated description of their trip.
+During their school picnics, this was one among the favourite spots and I still remember how they used to feel jealous with the exaggerated description of their trip.
 Sea has always fascinated me.
 I always used to figure out in my mind about this beautiful fort but never got a chance to visit this beauty.
 But, Jaha Chah hai waha rah hai!

 One fine weekend, I called Rupesh and he was ready as always.
 Moving ahead from Chandani Chowk, via Pirangut we reached to Mulshi dam. we stopped at several places for short sojourns to simply enjoy nature.
 Sitting on the banks, listening to the soothing flow of water, chirping of unusual birds (which I badly miss in the city), what a peaceful and serene atmosphere it was.

 As the road condition has improved, it makes the bike ride enjoyable and smooth.
 The single road cuts through the Sahyadri ranges where everywhere along the road you are deep within nature.

 And we reached to Kundlika valley.
 I was told as it is a strange place with two huge mountain walls separated by a narrow valley.
 Savlya ghat descends to this beautiful place from Tamhini ghat.
 Adventure lovers have found a unique way of enjoying the release of the dam water with rafting.
 Surely, I have noted it down on my travel list.

 Moving over Kolad, we could see many mango gardens around.
 Taking a halt at one of them, we decided to have a lunch.
 The proprietor welcomed us with sweet Panha, a peppy drink of raw mangoes sweetened with sugar and flavored with aromatic spices like cardamom and saffron peps up your taste buds with its tingling, tangy taste.